Senior Pastor George C. Coley

 We recognize our vision as communicated through three points of understanding:

 First, we believe we must examine our own lives “internally” through the eyes of Jesus and respond.
 In other words, we must apply the Word of God to ourselves first – before we can be an effective witness to others.
 Thus, the first step is to humble ourselves and come to know Jesus Christ personally; we do this by understanding that the Bible is the infallible Word of God and that Jesus Christ came and provided the way for us to inherit eternal life.

 Second, we must have an “external compassion” for those around us that do not know Jesus Christ as their Lord and Savior.
-We must remember that Jesus himself commanded us (in the Great Commission as recorded in Matthew 28:19-20) to go into the world, seek out the lost, and disciple them to become a follower of Him.
+We must remember that Jesus himself commanded us (in the Great Commission recorded in Matthew 28:19-20) to go into the world, seek out the lost, and disciple them to become followers of Him.
 Therefore, we are always reminded that we must have a heart for those around us who do not know Jesus as Lord and Savior.

 Third, we believe every Christian must have a biblical understanding and “eternal view” of heaven.
 Heaven is the fulfillment of the Christian’s hope.
 Thus, we believe our eyes and dialog must be centered and grounded in a biblical understanding of Heaven and Hell and the rapture of the Church.

 Our Mission: “To be the hands and feet of Jesus in Mission”

 We recognize our mission as communicated through the following five points of understanding: